 By now, the dance has been ruined by Kit and his gang of bikers, but Lala arrives and takes the stage.
 She launches into a song and dance number, changing into different outfits, all of which were designed by Miho.
 For Miho this is her dream, simply to be at the dance in what she's created.
 For Kit, Lala embodies the "goddess of dreams" Miho told him about.

 The story ends with Miho waking the next morning and her father arriving home for her.

 This anime provides examples of:

-- Cinderella Circumstances: Miho's father is away on business, so she's left in the care of her mean aunt and older cousins.
+- Cinderella Plot: Miho's father is away on business, so she's left in the care of her mean aunt and older cousins.

 - Family-Unfriendly Violence: You don't usually see motorcycle gangs blowing up buildings and killing people in the middle of a Magic Idol Singer Cinderella story aimed at little girls.